zhpixel517/zhpixel517/README.md

 - 👋 Hi, I’m @zhpixel517
-- 👀 I’m interested in Python/Flutter/C/ReverseEngineering
+- 👀 I’m interested in Python/Flutter/C++/ReverseEngineering
-- 🌱 I’m currently learning even more Flutter!
+- 🌱 I’m currently learning about audio streaming in C++
 - 💞️ I’m looking to collaborate on anything!!
 - 📫 How to reach me: zhpixel517@gmail.com
+- groupmicapp.com

 <!---
 zhpixel517/zhpixel517 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.